kudobuilder/kudo.dev/content/README.md

 <div class="flex-container">

 ::: flex-box
-you are an application administrator who wants to run your application on Kubernetes, without having to learn about Kubernetes internals;
+You are an application administrator who wants to run your application on Kubernetes, without having to learn about Kubernetes internals;
 :::

 ::: flex-box